Ryan Seacrest’s Ex-Girlfriend Shayna Taylor Shares Post About ‘Pain’ And ‘Bitterness’ On Instagram After Split

 While Seacrest hasn’t spoken of Taylor on Instagram for some time, he did mention her during an interview with Us Weekly earlier this year as he spoke of his New Year’s resolutions.
 As he explained, Taylor can make a great, strong coffee while he struggles to make his morning beverage potent.

-Months prior, the busy radio and television host tole the magazine he was planning to make his date nights with Taylor more of a priority in his life.
+Months prior, the busy radio and television host told the magazine he was planning to make his date nights with Taylor more of a priority in his life.

 “We decided that we’re going to learn a few things — I call them pursuits — but we’re gonna learn a few things that are outside of work for me, right?
 ‘Cause I’m working on all the time,” he explained.